western-greece-developers/meetup/proposals.md

 ## Presentation topics (to choose from)

-- A quick introduction of Python 3.7 data classes (chkoar/pychristos)
+- A quick introduction of Python 3.7 data classes (@chkoar)
-- A short introduction to functional programming in Python (chkoar/pychristos)
+- A short introduction to functional programming in Python (@chkoar)
 - Remote job hunting guidelines (Dimitris)
 - How to speedup a backend implementation with Spring Roo in less than 10 minutes (MariosK)
 - Serverless/IPFS: What is Serverless?
 Couple of Examples.
 Inter Planetary File System [case study].
 (MariosK)